redragonx/can2RNET/README.md

-R-Net CAN library for power-wheelchairs with R-Net electronics
+PGDT R-Net CAN library for power-wheelchairs with R-Net electronics
 ================================================

 By Stephen Chavez & Specter